 In the Philippines, the digital marketing landscape is continuously growing due to the increasing number of Filipinos who choose digital channels over traditional media.
 This can be attributed to the majority of Filipinos’ affinity to the Internet, especially social media.
-In fact, among the country’s population of 107.3 million as of January 2019, there are 76 million internet and active social media users.
-This accounts for 71% of the total population.
-In addition, there are also over 72 million mobile social media users in the country.
+In fact, among the country’s population of 108.8 million as of January 2020, there are over 73 million internet and active social media users.
+This accounts for 67% of the total population.
+In addition, there are also over 73 million mobile social media users in the country.

-These figures have experienced a 13% increase from 2018, which means that there have been an additional 9 million internet users and active social media users in 2019.
-There has also been a growth in the number of mobile social media users by 16% and active mobile social users by 13%.
+These figures have experienced a 8.9% increase from 2018, which means that there have been an additional 6 million internet users and active social media users in 2020.
+There has also been a growth in the number of mobile social media users by 9%.

 Despite the fact that traditional media still reigns in the Philippines, the rising influence of digital marketing cannot be denied.
 It is a constantly growing market that offers many opportunities.
 Therefore, it is important for both local and international brands to consider digital channels in their marketing campaigns.

 Due to its colonization by Spain and America, the Philippines has a rich history and diverse culture that is comprised of Filipino and Spanish Catholic traditions, with influences from America and other parts of Asia.
 Furthermore, the official languages spoken in the country are Filipino and English.
 Due to these circumstances, the Philippines is much more acquainted with and adaptable to a western approach compared to other countries in Southeast Asia.